 Graham lives in Bramhope with his lovely wife Jane and their incredibly indulged British Blue cat, Bollinger.

-Christine has worked with Graham since 1988, originally in Horsforth and then in our practice in 1990 as a dental nurse and becoming qualified in 1992.
+Christine has worked with Graham since 1988, originally in Horsforth and then in our practice as a dental nurse, becoming qualified in 1992.
 She took on the role of Practice Manager, in addition to continuing to work as a Dental Nurse, and gained her BTEC Higher Award Certificate in Dental Practice Management.
-Vastly experienced and capable, she can turn her hand to all areas of practice administration and is an absolutely key member of the practice and ensures that all runs smoothly.
+Vastly experienced and capable, she can turn her hand to all areas of practice administration, she is an absolutely key member of the practice and ensures that all runs smoothly.

-Outside work Christine and her husband are very involved with their three grown up children and four almost grown up grandchildren and of course their beloved spaniel Alfie.
+Outside work Christine and her husband are very involved with their three grown up children, four almost grown up grandchildren and of course their beloved spaniel Alfie.

-Ann first worked with Graham in Horsforth, and joined him in our practice in 1990, and has been our principal hygienist ever since.
-She works with us on Tuesdays, and Wednesday and Thursday mornings Hugely experienced and talented and with a great rapport with her patients who appreciate her gentle but thorough care and advice.
+Ann first worked with Graham in Horsforth, and joined him in our practice in 1990, where she has been our principal hygienist ever since.
+She works with us on Tuesdays, Wednesday mornings and Thursday mornings.
+Ann is hugely experienced and talented, with a great rapport with her patients who appreciate her gentle but thorough care and advice.

-Ann is very busy with her husband and teenage children and her Staffordshire Bull Terrier, Buster.
+Ann is very busy with her husband, teenage children and Staffordshire Bull Terrier, Buster.

-Greta joined the practice in 2004 and works in our practice on Mondays.
-Greta’s knowledge and skill as a hygienist is unsurpassed; she maintains a keen interested in her professional attends many course and conferences as well as being chair of the Hygienists Association in the North East.
-Greta is both caring and gentle and absolutely committed to providing the best care for her patients.
+Greta joined the practice in 2004 and works on Mondays.
+Greta’s knowledge and skill as a hygienist is unsurpassed; she maintains a keen interest in her professional development attending many courses and conferences as well as being chair of the Hygienists Association in the North East.
+Greta is caring, gentle and absolutely committed to providing the best care for her patients.

-Greta is kept very busy with her two dogs, Millie the retriever and Barney the Bernese Mountain dog as well as trips away in her campervan.
+Greta is kept very busy with her dog, Millie the retriever, and enjoys trips away in her campervan.

-Sarah first joined the practice as a dental nurse covering a maternity leave back in 2000, and when she subsequently qualified as a hygienist / therapist in 2005 we were delighted that she could rejoin our practice, and she now works for us on Wednesday and Thursday afternoons.
+Sarah first joined the practice as a dental nurse covering maternity leave back in 2000.
+When she subsequently qualified as a hygienist / therapist in 2005 we were delighted that she could rejoin our practice, now working for us on Wednesday and Thursday afternoons.
 Sarah has an infectious sense of humour and the most common sound coming from her treatment room is laughter!
 She is of course a highly skilled and exceptionally gentle hygienist who really helps her patients achieve good dental health.

-Emily joined the practice in 2008 when she moved to Leeds with her then then future husband, getting married in 2014.
-She quickly made herself indispensable by being a truly excellent dental nurse, with a great sense of humour and cheekiness and genuine care for her patients combined with terrific dental knowledge and great people skills.
+Emily joined the practice in 2008 when she moved to Leeds with her then future husband, getting married in 2014.
+She quickly made herself indispensable by being a truly excellent dental nurse, with a great sense of humour, cheekiness and genuine care for her patients combined with terrific dental knowledge and great people skills.

-Emily has a busy social life and both plays and coaches netball.
+Emily has a busy social life including playing and coaching netball.
 She also has to help her husband with his research for his gin blog www.theginshelfblog.wordpress.com.

 We were indeed fortunate that Charlotte was able to join us in 2015 when Sue Sharp retired.
-Charlotte has lots of experience dental nursing in varied practices both here and in Australia and qualified in 2011.
-Charlotte has fitted into our long established team perfectly and her great nursing and reception skills complement us perfectly.
-Charlotte is more often to be found on reception where her warmth and friendly approach will put you at your ease but she is also a great dental nurse and works with great humour and skill.
+Charlotte qualified in 2011 and has lots of experience dental nursing in a variety of practices both here and in Australia.
+Charlotte has fitted into our long established team perfectly and her great nursing and reception skills complement our practice.
+Charlotte is more often to be found on reception where her warmth and friendly approach will put you at ease, but she is also a great dental nurse who works with great humour and skill.

 Charlotte has a whirlwind social life, and enjoys travel and living life to the full, although she also likes to spend time with her cat Archie.

-Katie has been with our practice as receptionist for over forty years! (she started very young!)
-She has worked with Graham since 1989 and for many years job-shared with Sue Sharp who retired last year.
+Katie has been with our practice as receptionist for over forty years!
+(She started very young!)
+She has worked with Graham since 1989 and for many years job-shared with Sue Sharp who retired in 2015.
 She now only works one and a half days a week but we are grateful that she still continues to share her experience and knowledge of the practice and our patients with us.

-Outside work Katie and her husband are busy with animal welfare work, especially with the Guide Dogs Association and helping to look after their young grandson, Benjamin.
+Outside work Katie and her husband are busy with animal welfare work, especially with the Guide Dogs Association, as well as helping to look after their grandchildren, Benjamin and Alice.